United Kingdom: Counselling Options For Mental Health Support

 Mindfulness-based therapy

-Mindfulness-based therapy is a type of therapy that helps people develop mindfulness as a skill.
-Mindfulness refers to the practice of being fully aware of your feelings, thoughts, emotions, and surroundings in the present moment.
+Mindfulness-based therapy helps people develop mindfulness as a skill.
+Mindfulness refers to being fully aware of your feelings, thoughts, emotions, and surroundings and remaining in the present, rather than focusing on the past or future.
 It can be helpful for staying calm and centered in difficult situations so that you can decide how best to respond.

 Trauma therapy

 Trauma therapy is used to help people process and heal from distressing events, such as abuse, accidents, or combat.
-This type of therapy is often recommended for those with post-traumatic stress disorder (PTSD), a mental health condition that can develop in some people after witnessing or experiencing trauma.
-Whether you lived through a traumatic event in the distant past or more recently, trauma therapy can often be helpful for reducing distress and moving forward.
+This type of treatment is often recommended for those with post-traumatic stress disorder (PTSD), a mental health condition that can develop in some people after witnessing or experiencing trauma.
+Whether you lived through a traumatic event in the distant past or more recently, trauma-informed care can often be helpful for reducing distress and moving forward.

 Two common trauma therapies are eye movement desensitization and reprocessing (EMDR) and progressive exposure therapy (PEP).
 EMDR involves guided eye movements to process trauma, while PEP involves gradual exposure to trauma-related stimuli.
 These methods aim to help reduce the emotional intensity associated with traumatic memories and may be effective in addressing symptoms of PTSD, anxiety, and depression.